lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * label is a registered uint from the EDHOC Exporter Label registry ({{exporter-label}})
 * context is a bstr defined by the application
 * length is a uint defined by the application

-where
+* PRK_exporter is derived from PRK_out:

 ~~~~~~~~~~~~~~~~~~~~~~~
 PRK_exporter  = EDHOC-KDF( PRK_out, 10, h'', hash_length )
 ~~~~~~~~~~~~~~~~~~~~~~~

-and where hash_length denotes the length of the hash function output in bytes, as specified by the COSE hash algorithm definition.
+where hash_length denotes the length of the hash function output in bytes, as specified by the COSE hash algorithm definition.

-PRK_exporter MUST be derived anew, if PRK_out is updated, e.g. as a result of a key update, see {{keyupdate}}.
+PRK_exporter MUST be derived anew if PRK_out is updated, in particular if EDHOC-KeyUpdate is used, see {{keyupdate}}.

 The (label, context) pair must be unique, i.e., a (label, context) MUST NOT be used for two different purposes.
 However an application can re-derive the same key several times as long as it is done in a secure way.
 For example, in most encryption algorithms the same key can be reused with different nonces.
 The context can for example be the empty CBOR byte string.

 Examples of use of the EDHOC-Exporter are given in {{transfer}}.

-## EDHOC-KeyUpdate {#keyupdate}
+### EDHOC-KeyUpdate {#keyupdate}

 To provide forward secrecy in an even more efficient way than re-running EDHOC, EDHOC provides the function EDHOC-KeyUpdate.
-When EDHOC-KeyUpdate is called the old PRK_out is deleted and the new PRK_out is calculated as a "hash" of the old key using the Expand function as illustrated by the following pseudocode:
+When EDHOC-KeyUpdate is called, the old PRK_out is deleted and the new PRK_out is calculated as a "hash" of the old key using the Expand function as illustrated by the following pseudocode:

 ~~~~~~~~~~~
    EDHOC-KeyUpdate( context ):